The Best Social Media Portfolio Templates (Free & Responsive)

 Christy then used the same image as the base of her thumbnail templates.
 She added white blobs with icons in them to the middle, creating on-brand, easily recognizable images.

-Agenda template — Erin Hall, Mayhem Advertising
+Premier template — Erin Hall, Mayhem Advertising

 Typewriter template — Fika Bahroeny

 Typewriter has the smallest hero image of them all.
 If you’re not a fan of uploading profile pictures and prefer a more minimal look, you’ll love this one.
 It has some decorative circles next to the image, which change color based on the palette you choose.